 Step 2- Making of pulao masala

-As the whole masala is used in making its flavourful chicken yakhni, same as I always use a special ground masala in this pulao to bring that Kashmiri flavour along with delicious taste.
+As whole masala is used in making flavourful chicken yakhni, same as I use a special ground masala in this pulao which brings Kashmiri flavor along with a delicious taste.

 - For making this masala, take whole black peppercorn, cardamom, nutmeg, and mace in a grinder or a mortar-pestle.